boompig/wordle-py/README.md

 For each root word (first guess), it takes about 30 seconds to compute the decision tree using the "answers" dataset and matrix, and 3:30 using the "asymmetric" dataset and matrix.

+## Optimizing the Decision Trees

+Once a decision tree is generated, we can further improve it by expanding the search space.
+The initial decision tree is helpful to direct the search.
+It can take upwards of an hour to optimize the decision tree depending on the parameters.
+We use [branch-and-bound](https://en.wikipedia.org/wiki/Branch_and_bound) techniques here to speed up the runtime.

 ## Running

 Please see `RUNNING.md` for instructions on how to run.